bsherin/tactic/Notes/building_steps.md

     * note that the flask config file in `tactic_app/config.py` is no longer part of the repository.
     I think this shouldn't matter because I build my images locally.
 * On github, pull changes onto master if necessary
+* Push images to docker hub:
+  * run the script `push_images.sh` to push just the x86 images.
-* Push images to docker hub: `docker push bsherin/tactic -a` is all it takes, I think
+    * `docker push bsherin/tactic -a` to push all images
-* On github, Pull onto main branch, if necessary

 Finally:
 * run these scripts (They require a vpn connection